artificialhoney/freeboard/README.md

 # freeboard

-This Freeboard is a fork of [Jim Heisings super sexy dashboard app](https://github.com/Freeboard/freeboard) with super powers:
+This Freeboard is a fork of [Jim Heisings damn-sexy dashboard app](https://github.com/Freeboard/freeboard) with super-powers:

 - Persistant storage of dashboards in a **MongoDB**
 - **GraphQL** API backend